-This course is a requirement for graduation.
+\This course is a requirement for graduation.

-PERSONAL FITNESS 1501300
+PERSONAL FITNESS

-Grades 9, 10, 11, 12 0.5 Credit/Semester 1

-The purpose of this course is to provide students with the knowledge, sk become healthy and physically active for a lifetime.
-This course addresse related components of physical fitness which are critical for students' su s both the health and skill-

-COMPREHENSIVE FITNESS 1501390

-Grades 9, 10, 11, 12 0.5 Credit/Semester 2
+0.5 Credit/Semester

 The purpose of this course is to provide students with the knowledge, skills, and values they need to become healthy and physically active for a lifetime.
 This course addresses both the health and skill-related components of physical fitness which are critical for students' success.
+Semester 1 only.

+COMPREHENSIVE FITNESS

+The purpose of this course is to provide students with the knowledge, skills, and values they need to become healthy and physically active for a lifetime.
+This course addresses both the health and skill-related components of physical fitness which are critical for students' success.
 Semester 2 only.

-WEIGHT TRAINING 1, 2, 3 1501340, 50, 60
+WEIGHT TRAINING 1, 2, 3

-Grades 9, 10, 11, 12 0.5 Credit/Semester 1